-- (1) For 2010, the bonus target for Mr. Taiclet was 75% of base salary and the bonus target for each of Messrs.
-Bartlett, Hess, DiSanto, and Marshall was 60% of base salary.
+- (1) For 2011, the bonus target for Mr. Taiclet was 100% of base salary and the bonus target for each of Messrs.
+Bartlett, Hess, DiSanto, and Marshall was 70% of base salary.
 While the Compensation Committee has discretion to pay up to 200% of the bonus target, historically it has never done so, and in a typical year, the Compensation Committee does not award performance bonuses below 75% of the bonus target.
 The amounts in column (c), (d) and (e) are based on 75%, 100% and 200% of the bonus target, respectively.
-The actual amounts we paid in connection with our annual performance bonus awards are reflected in the Summary Compensation Table under the heading Non-Equity Incentive Plan Compensation.
+The actual amounts we paid in connection with our annual performance bonus awards are reflected in the Summary Compensation Table under the column captioned "Non-Equity Incentive Plan Compensation".
 For more information regarding our annual performance bonus awards, see "Elements of Compensation-Performance Bonus Awards" in our Compensation Discussion and Analysis included in this Proxy Statement. - (2) Includes RSUs granted under the 2007 Equity Incentive Plan.
 All RSUs included in column (i) vest 25% annually over four years, commencing one year from the date of grant. - (3) Includes stock options granted under the 2007 Equity Incentive Plan.
-All stock options included in column (j) vest 25% annually over four years, commencing one year from the date of grant. - (4) Column (j) includes options granted during the year ended December 31, 2010.
+All stock options included in column (j) vest 25% annually over four years, commencing one year from the date of grant. - (4) Column (j) includes options granted during the year ended December 31, 2011.
 We typically grant equity-based incentive awards to our employees, including our executive officers, as part of our annual employee performance review program conducted in February or March of each year.
-On March 10, 2011, in connection with annual performance reviews and the Company's annual employee equity grant, we awarded Messrs.
-Taiclet, Bartlett, Hess, Marshall and DiSanto stock options and RSUs pursuant to the 2007 Equity Incentive Plan in the amounts set forth below based on their performance for the year ended December 31, 2010 and expected future contributions to the Company.
+On March 12, 2012, in connection with annual performance reviews and the Company's annual employee equity grant, we awarded

+Messrs.
+Taiclet, Bartlett, Hess, Marshall and DiSanto stock options and RSUs pursuant to the 2007 Equity Incentive Plan in the amounts set forth below based on their performance for the year ended December 31, 2011 and expected future contributions to the Company.
 As discussed in "Compensation Determinations for 2011" in our Compensation Discussion and Analysis included in this Proxy Statement, we determined the amount of stock options and RSUs based on award value.
-In making these awards, we reviewed the total value of prior year awards, as well as the peer group and benchmarking analyses related to equity-based awards, and then established a value for the 2011 equity-based awards to each executive.
+In making these awards, we reviewed the total value of prior year awards, as well as the peer group and benchmarking analyses related to equity-based awards, and then established a value for the 2012 equity-based awards to each executive.

-Name Stock Options RSUs Grant Date Fair Value James D. Taiclet, Jr. \$ 3,000,000 \$ 3,000,000 \$ 6,000,000 Thomas A. Bartlett \$ 1,100,000 \$ 1,100,000 \$ 2,200,000 William H. Hess \$ 1,050,000 \$ 1,050,000 \$ 2,100,000 Steven C. Marshall \$ 1,050,000 \$ 1,050,000 \$ 2,100,000 Edmund DiSanto \$ 1,000,000 \$ 1,000,000 \$ 2,000,000
+Name James D. Taiclet, Jr. Stock Options \$ 4,000,000 RSUs \$ 4,000,000 Grant Date Fair Value \$ 8,000,000 Thomas A. Bartlett \$ 1,350,000 \$ 1,350,000 \$ 2,700,000 William H. Hess \$ 1,250,000 \$ 1,250,000 \$ 2,500,000 Steven C. Marshall \$ 1,250,000 \$ 1,250,000 \$ 2,500,000 Edmund DiSanto \$ 1,200,000 \$ 1,200,000 \$ 2,400,000

-The stock options have an exercise price of \$50.78, which was the closing price of our Common Stock on the NYSE on the date of grant, and have a term of ten years.
+The stock options have an exercise price of \$62.00, which was the closing price of our Common Stock on the NYSE on the date of grant, and have a term of ten years.
 All of the above stock option and RSU awards vest 25% annually over four years, commencing one year from the date of grant.